mia21com/mia21/android/example-app/README.md

 ```

 **Issue**: SDK not found
 **Solution**: The example uses the local SDK module.
-Make sure you're running from the `example-app` directory.
+Make sure you're running from the correct directory.

 ### Runtime Issues